 Doesn't that just make your heart melt?!
 It gives such an added meaning to your ceremony, and stands for so much after the wedding day, when your marriage is what you're celebrating daily.

 We purchased their wine box for Kayley and Brian's ceremony from Willow Road Designs on Etsy.
 The grooms mom, Cathy, then added padding and a silk fabric to the inside to protect the glasses and wine from breaking.
 They were a fantastic shop to work with, and had it done very quickly.
-The brides mom, Tonya, highly recommends them to brides in the future.
-Their box is absolutely beautiful.
+Their box is absolutely beautiful and definitely something that will be treasured for years to come!